Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

 There are a couple user-configurable driver attributes that can be used to configure various modes of operation.
 They're listed below, along with their default values.
-To set any of these attributes, echo the appropriate values to the attribute file located under /sys/bus/dsa/drivers/crypto/
+To set any of these attributes, echo the appropriate values to the woke attribute file located under /sys/bus/dsa/drivers/crypto/

-The attribute settings at the time the IAA algorithms are registered are captured in each algorithm's crypto_ctx and used for all compresses and decompresses when using that algorithm.
+The attribute settings at the woke time the woke IAA algorithms are registered are captured in each algorithm's crypto_ctx and used for all compresses and decompresses when using that algorithm.